 Hi there!

-I am David Navarro, Maintenance Consultant, with more than 35 years of experience on maintenance in different sectors and industries.
+I am David Navarro, Maintenance Engineer, with more than 35 years of experience on maintenance in different sectors and industries.

 What is offered?